 Housed within the muscularis externa is the myenteric (Auerbach's) plexus, carrying both sympathetic and parasympathetic fibres to the smooth muscle layers.
 The neurons of this plexus are linked to smooth muscle cells through interstitial cells of Cajal (ICCs).
 As well as mediating neural signals, these cells act as intrinsic pacemakers of the gut controlling the slow contractions of the stomach wall required for churning of the food.
 The activity of ICCs is controlled by the autonomic nervous system.

-You can learn more about the musculature of the stomach by watching the following video and test yourself by taking the quiz!
+You can learn more about the musculature of the stomach by diving into the following learning materials!

 Gastric serosa is the outermost layer of the stomach wall.
 It consists of a layer of simple squamous epithelium, known as mesothelium, and a thin layer of underlying connective tissue.
 The mesothelium produces serous fluid, which lubricates the outer wall of the stomach and ensures its smooth movement in the abdominal cavity.
 The serosa is continuous with the parietal peritoneum.
 It is absent at the attachment sites of the greater and lesser omenta to the stomach, as well as over a small superoposterior area near the cardiac orifice where the stomach is attached to the diaphragm via gastrophrenic and gastropancreatic folds.

-If you find the attachments of other structures to the stomach a bit confusing, why not refresh your memory by taking a look at the video tutorials and quizzes below?
+If you find the attachments of other structures to the stomach a bit confusing, why not refresh your memory by taking a look at the learning materials including video tutorials and integrated quizzes below?